raafat-hantoush/IH_RH_DA_FT_AUG_2021/Class Materials/SQL_MySQL/Activities/Activities.md

 + each player belongs to only one team,
 + each player has a name, a position (such as left wingor goalie), a skill level, and a set of injury records,•a team captain is also a player,
 + a game is played between two teams (referred to as host_team and guest_team) and has a date (such as May 11th, 2017) and a score (such as 4 to 2).

+Please construct clean ERD Diagram for the NHL database.